 Male gay character Tom ends up dying.
 At the hands of the man he fancies.
 Ouch.

-The British soap opera Hollyoaks recently had a one-week series of Hollyoaks later, which is the same but Darker and Edgier.
+The show later had a one-week series, the same but Darker and Edgier.
 It concluded with the death of Sarah Barnes after her psychotic girlfriend mistakenly slashed her parachute instead of Zoe's.

 Hollyoaks also featured the death of Kieran, the gay priest, but averted this trope nicely when John-Paul and Craig went off into the sunset together, both fully comfortable with their sexuality and their relationship.
 It should also be noted that Hollyoaks features character deaths quite frequently, and that the majority of the gay or bisexual characters on the show remain alive and well.